 "Urgh, why can I hear myself through the PS5 voice chat?!".
-If you're reading this article, the chances are that at some point in the last few months since the PS5 released, you've probably said this.
-You may even be looking for help with fixing PS5 mic echo.
+If you're reading this article, the chances are that at some point in the last few months since the PS5 was released, you've probably said this.
+You may even be looking for help with fixing the PS5 mic echo.

 Hearing echoes in voice chats has been a problem since long before the PlayStation 5 burst onto the scene.
 If anything, it was probably worse in the days of the Xbox 360/PS3, as people were likely to have worse microphones, or less aware of what they are doing.

 So, if this issue is still frustrating you and preventing you from hearing the 3D Audio bespoke to the PS5, we've got you covered below with these mic echo PS5 fixes.

 Why Is My Mic Echoing On PS5 And What Causes Mic Echo PS5?